Bricktech2000/Notes/notes/conventions.md

 a page can link to itself

-note names are mostly _-ing_ verbal groups or singular nominal groups, and sometimes adjectives when more appropriate
+note names are mostly singular nominal groups, and sometimes adjectives when more appropriate

 line breaks are used exclusively for how they look in the render and never to make the source code more readable (which is why almost no single line breaks are used)